SocialGouv/dashlord-actions/get-html/README.md

 # socialgouv/dashlord-actions/get-html

-Get HTML from any URL
+Get HTML content from any URL, single-page or not

 ## Usage